-54 Whenever, in the judgment of the Board of Directors, a sufficient number of Fellows, Members, and Associates shall petition, in writing, these members may form, subject to the Constitution and all By-laws and regulations which may be hereafter prescribed by the Board of Directors, a Section organization for the purpose of more effectually carrying out the aims of the Institute.
+54. Whenever, in the judgment of the Board of Directors, a sufficient number of Fellows, Members, and Associates shall petition, in writing, these members may form, subject to the Constitution and all By-laws and regulations which may be hereafter prescribed by the Board of Directors, a Section organization for the purpose of more effectually carrying out the aims of the Institute.

-55. Any Fellow, Member, or Associate may become a member of such Section, but a Fellow, Member, or Associate shall be entitled to vote, or hold office, in one Section only.
+55. Any Fellow, Member, or Associate may become a member of

+to vote, or hold office, in one Section only.

-56. The officers of each Section shall consist of a Chairman, a Secretary, and such other officers as each Section may find desirable.
-These officers shall be elected by the votes of the Fellows, Members. and Associates of the Section, in the manner provided in the Section By-laws.
-The election of any Fellow, Member, or Associate as a Section officer, shall not debar him from election or appointment to any other office in the INSTITUTE.
+56. The officers of each Section shall consist of a chairman, a secretary, and such other officers as each Section may find desirable These officers shall be elected by the votes of the Fellows, Members, and Associates of the Section, in the manner provided in the Section By-laws.
+The election of any Fellow, Member, or Associate as a Section officer shall not debar him from election or appointment to any other office in the Institute.

-57. The Chairman of the Section shall perform the duties usually devolving upon the Chairman of any organization, and in addition shall be ex-officio a member of the Sections Committee of the Insti-TUTE.
+57. The chairman of the Section shall perform the duties usually devolving upon the chairman of any organization, and in addition shall be ex-officio a member of the Sections Committee of the Institute.
 He shall have the privilege of appearing before the Board of Directors at any meeting, on giving due notice of his intention to do so, for the purpose of conference with the Board of Directors, in regard to any matters pertaining to the affairs of the Institute in his Section.
-The Chairman shall perform such other duties and shall have such other powers as may be delegated to him by the Board of Directors
+The chairman shall perform such other duties and shall have such other powers as may be delegated to him by the Board of Directors.

-58. The Secretary shall report the proceedings of the Section to the National Secretary of the Institute; he shall, in general, discharge the duties of a Secretary both to the Section itself and in its relation to the INSTITUTE; he shall perform such other duties as may be prescribed in the Section By-laws, or in the By-laws of the INSTITUTE, or delegated to him by the Board of Directors.
+58. The secretary shall report the proceedings of the Section to the Secretary of the Institute; he shall, in general, discharge the duties of a secretary both to the Section itself and in its relation to the Institute; he shall perform such other duties as may be prescribed in the Section By-laws, or in the By-laws of the Institute, or delegated to him by the Board of Directors.

-59. Each Section may have the privilege of being represented at an Annual Convention, by an official delegate, who shall be the Chairman of that Section, or, in his absence or inability to attend, by an alternate delegate selected by the Section.
-The official delegate attending an Annual Convention may have his expenditures for transportation refunded by the Institute, as provided in the By-laws.
+59. Each Section may have the privilege of being represented at a general meeting, by an official delegate, who shall be the chairman of that Section, or, in his absence or inability to attend, by an alternate delegate selected by the Section.
+The official delegate attending a general meeting may have his expenditures for transportation refunded by the Institute, as provided in the By-laws.

-60. The Sections may hold meetings at such times and places as may be determined by their officers, for the purpose of carrying on
+60. The Sections may hold meetings at such times and places as may be determined by their officers, for the purpose of carrying on their work